-A copy of the JPMAM Global Proxy Voting Procedures and Guidelines, and the policies of the sub-advisors to the J.P.
-Morgan Multi-Manager Alternatives Fund and Undiscovered Managers Behavioral Value Fund can be found on the Proxy Voting Procedures and Guidelines on the right side of this page or upon request by contacting our Service Center at 1-800-480-4111.
+A copy of the JPMAM Global Proxy Voting Procedures and Guidelines, and the policies of the sub-advisors to Undiscovered Managers Behavioral Value Fund can be found on the Proxy Voting Procedures and Guidelines on the right side of this page or upon request by contacting our Service Center at 1-800-480-4111.

 Proxy Voting Procedures and Guidelines

-Global Proxy Voting Procedures and Guidelines (2018 Edition)
+Global Proxy Voting Procedures and Guidelines (2022 Edition) (61 pages)